arlenk2021/arlenk2021/README.md

 ## What I'm building

 **[Wrodium](https://wrodium.com)** — *The infrastructure layer between brands and AI.*
 Search didn't die — it moved inside ChatGPT, Gemini, and Perplexity, and most brands are invisible there.
 Wrodium measures share of voice, citations, and sentiment across AI engines, then generates the machine-readable, on-brand content that wins those citations.
 Built on first-author research, not vibes.
 Backed by Berkeley SkyDeck ("Most Innovative Technology," Batch 21).
-Closed a $1.5M pre-seed.

 **noticeright** — *Eviction defense, made procedurally bulletproof.*
 California eviction law is a maze of statutory deadlines, notice requirements, and procedural traps — and landlords exploit the fact that tenants don't know them. noticeright turns that asymmetry around: it audits notices against the Civil Code and local ordinances, then generates the paperwork that makes a tenant's defense airtight.
 Born from winning my own dispute in Berkeley.
 Shipping v1.